sskeni/MinecraftShaderized/README.md

 #### Night Time
 ![](/screenshots/Night.png)
 Here is a screenshot of the above effects but during night.
 The moon's intensity is 1/10 of the sun's intensity, and makes for a darker scene.
 The torch lighting is also highlighted in this picture.
+Something else I wanted to bring up here is that it took a great amount of time to get water and entities (sheep, zombies, etc.) to correctly display light and shadows.
+This was due to the tomfoolery involved with coding shaders for Minecraft, mainly due to the lack of documentation and tutorials.